rkarp/winapi-easy/README.md

 # winapi-easy
-An ergonomic and safe interface to some winapi functionality.
+An ergonomic and safe interface to some Windows API functionality.

 [![Latest version](https://img.shields.io/crates/v/winapi-easy)](https://crates.io/crates/winapi-easy)
 [![Documentation](https://docs.rs/winapi-easy/badge.svg)](https://docs.rs/winapi-easy)
 ![License](https://img.shields.io/crates/l/winapi-easy)

+## Design

+This is an **experimental** library designed to explore how the Windows API could look like if it had these properties:

+* Properly typed parameters, making wrong usage of the API difficult
+* No unsafe functionality exposed to the user outside of 'escape hatches'
+* Consistent error handling without special numerical return values

+Expect breaking changes between versions.
+Any kind of feature completeness is also unrealistic given the huge size of the Windows API.

 ## Features